 The British Online journal BMJ Nutrition, Prevention & Health for one went on to report that simply increasing nut consumption by half and ounce a day can yield positive health results, especially if this increase comes at the expense of eating “unhealthy” foods such as processed meats, french fries and potato chips.

-Dr. Noushin Mohammadifard of Isfahan Cardiovascular Research Institute in Iranalso added to the good nut news this fall when he reported that eating nuts at least twice a week compared to once every other week may reduce the of death from cardiovascular disease by 17 percent.
+Dr. Noushin Mohammadifard of Isfahan Cardiovascular Research Institute in Iran also added to the good nut news citing several nut benefits.
+He reported that eating nuts at least twice a week compared to once every other week may reduce the of death from cardiovascular disease by 17 percent.

 “Raw fresh nuts are the healthiest,” he added.
 “Nuts should be fresh because unsaturated fats can become oxidized in stale nuts, making them harmful.
 You can tell if nuts are rancid by their paint-like smell and bitter or sour taste.”

 The American College of Cardiology (ACC) also chimed in on nuts, noting that its study of over 200,000 men and women over decades found that the regular consumption of peanut butter, peanuts, walnuts and tree nuts resulted in lowering the risk of cardiovascular and coronary heart disease.
 Although technically a legume, peanuts were included in the study because they have a similar nutrition profile to nuts.

 Compared to people who never ate nuts, the impact for those who did was startling, The ACC’s noted that people eating walnuts at least once a week saw a 19 percent lower risk of cardiovascular disease and 21 percent lower risk of coronary heart disease.
 Those who consumed peanuts or tree nuts at least twice a week had a 13 percent and 15 percent lower risk of cardiovascular disease, respectively, and a 15 percent and 23 percent, lower risk of coronary heart disease.